 There is no letter ‘J’ in the periodic table.
 Why this is, no one’s sure.

-A surprising phenomena is that cold water heats up faster than hot water!
+A surprising phenomena is that hot water can freeze faster than cold water!
 This is known as the Mpemba effect.
-Worth keeping in mind the next time you’re cooking up rice or pasta!
+Worth keeping in mind the next time you’re wanting ice for that gin and tonic!

 The Amazon rainforest is responsible for around 20% of all oxygen on Earth.